 How do colleges evaluate a “no-test” application?

 When colleges evaluate applications that do not include test scores, they must rely on the other components of the application to understand a student’s qualifications.
-This means that there will be increased scrutiny on that student’s letters of recommendation, extracurricular activities and community involvement, essays, and, of course, rigor or coursework and grades.
+This means that there will be increased scrutiny on that student’s letters of recommendation, extracurricular activities, community involvement, essays, and, of course, rigor of coursework and grades.
+This reflects the holistic application review that is standard at colleges in the states and, with testing not being taken into account the importance of and scrutiny on the remaining application requirements will be heightened.
 At highly selective colleges (or at least those that have not recently returned to requiring a score, like Dartmouth or Yale), if a student has strengths in all of these areas but worries that a score is not-so-high, then they are in luck that they don’t have to submit scores!
 However, for many students, this isn’t the case.
-It is also important to remember that, particularly at highly-selective colleges, many applicants do send scores, and they send very high scores.
-Applications will be evaluated alongside those applications.

 How can students stand out if they really don’t want to submit a test?